 Introduction: Stone migration during ureteroscopy (URS) for proximal ureteric calculi is a constant challenge.
-Several retropulsion prevention devices have been developed in order to optimize URS outcomes.
-Our technique involves capturing the stone within a four-wire Nitinol stone basket and then preforming laser lithotripsy to dust the stone while it is engaged in the basket.
+Several retropulsion prevention devices have been developed to optimize URS outcomes.
+Our technique involves capturing the stone within a fourwire Nitinol stone basket and then performing laser lithotripsy to dust the stone while it is engaged in the basket.
 The dusted fragments wash out with the irrigation fluid and once small enough, the remaining stone is removed intact.

-Methods: A retrospective chart review was preformed of all proximal URS procedures performed with semi-rigid URS for a solitary calculus (2000-2016).
+Methods: A retrospective chart review was performed of all proximal semi-rigid URS procedures for a solitary calculus (2000-2016).
 We compared our new technique introduced in 2010 to URS control procedures that did not use retropulsion prevention techniques or devices.